Logo of the Merseyside Skeptics Society

 Latest Podcasts

 The Skeptic Podcast From the pages of The Skeptic magazine, this is The Skeptic podcast, bringing you the best of the magazine’s expert analysis of pseudoscience, conspiracy theory and claims of the paranormal.
-In this special episode, our editor Michael Marshall announces the winners of the 2025 Ockham awards.
+Featuring articles from Michael Marshall, David Weinberg, Wendy Grossman, and Sean Slater.

 Episode #054 - Live from QED 2023